JeremyLG/open-data-stack/README.md

 ## The different tools deployed

+### (Optional) Load balancers for personal DNS

+You can enable IAP and HTTPS endpoints for Airbyte and Lightdash instances.
+This is set in the load_balancer files and through your DNS variable that you can optionally set in your `.env` file.

+You will get your two instances only available on your DNS with IAP authenticated users : airbyte.yourdns.com / lightdash.yourdns.com.

 ### Airbyte

 If you want to directly access your airbyte instance, we can tunnel the instance IP to our localhost with this command: